|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid Mushrooms / Omphalinoid Mushrooms > Clitocybula abundans|

 by Michael Kuo

 Clitocybula abundans, as its species name suggests, frequently fruits in large numbers.
 Its little caps usually develop a shallow depression or "belly button" in the center, and are finely streaked with innate radial fibers.
 It features a white spore print, and gills that are broadly attached to the stem.
-It is found primarily on the wood of conifers--but also on the wood of birch and other hardwoods in northern and montane areas.
+It is found primarily on the wood of conifers—but it also appears on the wood of birch and other hardwoods in northern and montane areas.

-Flesh: Insubstantial; watery whitish.
+Flesh: Insubstantial; watery whitish; unchanging when sliced.

 Odor and Taste: Not distinctive.

 Microscopic Details: Spores 4–7 x 3.5–5 µm; broadly ellipsoid; smooth; hyaline in KOH; weakly to moderately amyloid.
 Basidia 20 x 5 µm; subclavate; 4-sterigmate; tips amyloid.
 Pleurocystidia not found.
 Cheilocystidia 35–50 x 10–25 µm; clavate to irregular and oblique; smooth; thin-walled; hyaline in KOH.
 Pileipellis a cutis of elements 2.5–5 µm wide, smooth, hyaline in KOH, with cylindric to clavate pileocystidia in the area over the disc.
 Clamp connections present.

 REFERENCES: (Peck, 1878) Singer, 1954.
 (Kauffman, 1918; Breitenbach & Kränzlin, 1991; Barron, 1999; Barrasa et al., 2006; Miller & Miller, 2006; Sturgeon, 2018; Antonin et al., 2019.)
 Herb.
 Kuo 09130803, 08202003.